curiouselectric/WindSensor/README.md

 Request: "aaI0WSSTm123.4c567.89#"  ("aaI0WSSTm123.4c567.89?38#" with CRC) Where 123.4 is the gradient and 567.89 is the constant (y=mx+c)

 Returns: "aaI0STWSSETm123.4c567.89#" (set to the new values) + CRC if requested

+Request: "aaI0WSSTm1c0#" or "aaI0WSSTm1c0?da#" with CRC to set m= 1 and c=0.
+This is useful for initial testing.

 ## Wind Vane data:
 Request: “aaI0WV#”  ("aaI0WV?b4#" with CRC) Where 0 is an ID from 0-7 set by solder on PCB.